paigeweber13/multi-part-print-cost/README.md

 all three use 3 perimeter, top, and bottom layers, and 20% cubic infill

+Filament is assumed to be PLA.
+Density is assumed to be 1.24 g/cm3 and cost is assumed to be $18 USD per KG.
+This is the cost of most of 3D Solutech's rolls, which is my trusted brand.

 ## TODO:
+ [ ] get approx filament cost from slic3r gcode
  [ ] how will I add times together?
 Make time object?
 Switch language?
    [ ] Is there any benefit in continuing to use bash over something like
        python?